'Overrated!': Hawks' Young dealing with more playoff misery

 “I want Trae to be aggressive.
 He knows that,” Snyder said after Thursday’s practice.
 “I don’t want us to be deterred by the ball not going in and stop having that aggressive mindset — Trae in particular.”

+Also Friday, the New York Knicks host the Cleveland Cavaliers with the series tied 1-1, while Denver Nuggets take a 2-0 lead into Minnesota to face the Timberwolves.

-Dejounte Murray, who starts in the backcourt with Young and leads the Hawks in the series at 26.5 points per game, sent his teammate a text after Game 2 telling him “be yourself.”
+Dejounte Murray, who starts in the Hawks backcourt with Young and leads the team in scoring at 26.5 points per game, sent his teammate a text after Game 2 telling him “be yourself.”

 “He's just gotta be confident, be Trae Young, be who he is," Murray said.